inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ### Prefixes

-- Use the RDF 1.1 Turtle syntax for the `base` and `prefix` directives (as it allows easier cut-and-paste into SPARQL queries), and just for consistency we've chosen to use lower-case for these directives (no strong justification here, just easier on the eye!).
+- Use the lowercase SPARQL syntax for `base` and `prefix` declarations.
+Justification:
+It allows easier cut-and-paste into SPARQL queries; Consistency; Readability;
+We consider RDF 1.1 Turtle parsers widely deployed (see [Turtle 1.1 Spec IRIs Note](https://www.w3.org/TR/turtle/#sec-iri).

-- Decide on a short prefix for your vocabulary, but don't get caught up in trying to make the prefix **_too_** short, e.g.
+- Use a short prefix for your vocabulary, but don't get caught up in trying to make the prefix **_too_** short.
+For example:
 ```
 prefix myVocab: <http://myCompany.com/ns/example/myVocab#>

-# Long perfixes are fine (if justified!) too:
+# Long prefixes are fine too if justified
 prefix fibo-loan-loan-mod: <https://spec.edmcouncil.org/fibo/ontology/LOAN/Loans/MetadataLOANLoans/>
 ```